 According to Wuske, what you’ll love most about these bangs is their non-commitment.
 She adds that they’re “easy to grow out into a face-frame.
 If cut long, they’ll transition into a soft face-frame within two months.”

 When asked about her favorite product, she suggests Kérastase Laque Couture hairspray.
-“This offers a medium hold that lasts while maintaining the integrity of the cuticle of the hair.
+“This offers a medium hold that lasts while maintaining the integrity of the cuticle of your hair.
 It’s for smooth, frizz-free bangs all day long.”

 Before your next hair appointment, check out these photos of long curtain bangs.